luizamboni/mysql-proxy-traefik/README.md

 and the observation os mysql packages can be used to provida a mechanism of replication data when binary mysql log is not disponible.

+# envronment
+	- has used mysql 5.7
+	- ssl has disabled in connection
+	- nodejs v8.17.0

 # run
 ```shell
 $ docker-compose up